wowufoundme/uiet-stuff/README.md

 # UIET Stuff

 Curated collection of stuff from people in UIET.
 You are free to share any course related work: code, practical files, books PDF.
+I also don't take guarantee that all the codes inside from all the students will work.
+You will have to check them yourselves.

 Remember that Github has file size limit to 25MB, so only upload files that are <25 MB.